 Parameters given in Section 2 are basically for the cold IFO state.
 TCS is supposed to preserve the IFO mode as the IFO is locked at higher power.
-This is done by using ring heaters on the test masses and by using CO2 beam on the compensation plate.
+This is done by using ring heaters on the test masses and by using CO_2 beam on the compensation plate.

-However, we can envision that we may want to operate the IFO at low power to take advantage of the various IFO configurations available.
+However, we can envision that we may want to operate the IFO at medium power to take advantage of the various IFO configurations available.
 As mentioned in Ref.
 3, there are significant astronomical interest in operating at or near 25 W. The thermal lens in the ITMs is the main factor that would change the mode matching.
 It would be desirable to design the RC to match some intermediate power level such that we can operate the IFO without engaging TCS at low powers.
 Since we want good mode matching at the beginning also for locking purposes, it seems prudent to design the RC for some intermediate power level between the cold and the 25 W operation.
 We can do so by repositioning the RC mirrors.
-We have chosen to present the design of the RCs for 12.5 W assuming that we do not engage the TCS.
-Therefore, we consider that there will be a thermal inside the ITM.
+We have chosen to present the design of the RCs for 0 W assuming that we do not engage the TCS.
+Therefore, we consider that there will be a thermal lens inside the ITM.
 The change of mode due to ITM HR ROC change is very insignificant as compared to the ITM substrate thermal lens and therefore can be neglected.
-From various simulations and thermal modeling, thermal lens of about 5 km at 125 W for 5.3 cm beam size is expected.
+From various simulations and thermal modeling, thermal lens of about 5 km at 125 W for 5.3 cm beam size is used.
+This value assumes 0.5 ppm for the coating absorption.
 This translates into a 50 km thermal lens at 12.5 W. Therefore, we can design the RC such that we include a 50 km thermal lens in the ITM substrate.
 The mode matching between the arm cavity mode and the recycling cavity, and mode matching product of AC mode, RC mode, and IMC mode is presented in Fig. 3.

-Fig. 3: Coupling between various modes for both carrier and the RF sidebands.
+Fig. 3: Coupling between various modes for the carrier.
 Here RC-AC represents the coupling between the arm cavity mode and the recycling cavity mode.
 Total represents the product of coupling between AC-RC and IMC-RC.
-The dotted curves represent the mode matching for the IFO at 0 W. The solid lines without markers are for 12.5 W.

 As is evident from Fig, 3, there is considerable advantage in designing the system for low power operation.
-We can gain almost 8% mode matching improvement at 25 W if we design the system for 12.5 W. Note that 12.5 W is chosen such that the mode matching is good for both zero power and 25 W. the data in Fig. 3 has been generated using modal model of the IFO developed at UF.
+We can gain almost 8% mode matching improvement at 25 W if we design the system for 12.5 W. Note that 12.5 W is chosen such that the mode matching is good for both zero power and 25 W. The data in Fig. 3 has been generated using modal model of the IFO developed at UF.
 This should be checked against FFT model.